liayin/blog/_posts/2021-3-29-literature-crime.md

     - In contrast to previous research looking at earlier US education reforms, the reform induced crime reduction does not arise primarily from education improvements

 #### Employments and Crime:
+- [Cullen, Dobbie & Hoffman (2022)](https://www.doi.org/10.3386/w29947): Increasing the Demand for Workers with a Criminal Record
+    - Method: field experiment
+    - Results:
+        - 39% of businesses are willing to work with individuals with a criminal record
+        - over 50% when offered crime and safety insurance, a single performance review, or a limited background check covering just the past year
+        - Wage subsidies can achieve similar increases but at substantially higher cost
+    - Policy implication: staffing platform relaxed the criminal background check requirement and offered crime and safety insurance to interested businesses

 - [Kessler, Tahamont, Gelber & Isen (2021)](https://www.nber.org/papers/w28373): The Effects of Youth Employment on Crime: Evidence from New York City Lotteries

 - [Davis & Heller (2020)](https://drive.google.com/file/d/1lljgC054iFsVwMFQRq6I-NsCVB5nV_IL/view): Rethinking the Benefits of Youth Employment Programs: The Heterogeneous Effects of Summer Jobs